 It will be a lot bigger, BUT, you will be able to import the file now!

-Please make sure to use the latest version (0.6 or later) to export videos in MP4 or AVI.
+Please make sure you are using the latest version (0.6.4 or later) to export videos.
 We use FFMPEG for this process.

 I was told it was possible to export GIF’s but I can’t seem to find this option?

-You have to use the video export command: FILE > EXPORT > MOVIE… > Export Options Dialog
+Use the dedicated GIF export action command: File > Export > Animated GIF… > Export Options Dialog

-In the export options click on browse to give your file a name.
-You can also change the type of file to GIF.
+In the export options click on browse to give your file a name (and make sure the filetype is attached to the name)

 Can I copy and paste in place specific content from one frame to another inside Pencil2D?